Renewing Your CDL in MissouriPage Overview

 - $22.50 for a license valid for 3 years

 - $45 for a license valid for 6 years

 You can renew your license no earlier than 6 months before your license expires.
 You'll be required to take a vision test and a highway sign recognition test when you renew.

 If you fail to renew your license before it expires, you must not drive.

 If you're ready to renew your CDL, the state of Missouri requires a background check into your driving status.
 Before issuing a renewal the state will request information from the National Driver Register and the Commercial Driver License Information System (CDLIS).
 You may also be asked to have a new physical exam.

 When you renew your Missouri CDL, you'll be required to provide proof of your identity, residency, and legal presence in the United States.
 This is necessary to comply with Missouri's "Show Me Proof" legislation.

-You must self-certify your type of vehicle operation with the Missouri DOR by January 2014.
+You must self-certify your type of vehicle operation with the Missouri DOR.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 If you choose Non-Excepted Interstate, you must provide the DOR with a federal medical certificate.Other Topics in This SectionCompare Commercial Insurance Rates in 3 Steps